 2- 123: The original literature to show that critical PO2 indicates the onset of anaerobic metabolism is in fact referred to and used to elaborate wider principles by Portner and Grieshaber 1993.
 There are different metabolic types, not all organisms are oxyregulators and differentiating between oxyconformity and oxyregulation may have implications for the approach used in this study.
 This should clearly be addressed in the discussion based on literature largely produced in the Grieshaber lab in the 80ies and 90ies.

-R: Agreed, we now reference the work of the Grieshaber lab in both the introduction and discussion.
+R: Agreed, we now reference the work of the Grieshaber lab, and have revised both the introduction and discussion.
+In the revised introduction we discuss the difficulty in identifying the onset of anaerobic metabolism in oxyconformers, and in both the revised introduction and the revised discussion we are more clear about exactly what our metric of critical po2 represents (i.e. we state clearly that this metric is a measure of reduction in aerobic metabolism but may not be associated with an increase in anaerobic metabolism).

 3- 159: The shortcomings of closed-system respirometry need to be kept in mind.
 R: Agreed, we now include a discussion of the issues associated with closed system respirometry.